Class LFSR64QuasiRandom

 setSeed

-public void setSeed(long seed) This is the same assetState(long)
+public void setSeed(long seed) This is the same assetState(long).- Specified by:

 -